 Special Educational Needs and Disability Information

 Our SENDCO is Mrs Jessop.
 She is always happy to meet with parents/carers to discuss any queries about SEND.
 She can be contacted via the school office.

 Here, we have broken down our SEND Report (2018) into useful information, explaining how we support children who may have additional needs.
-Further information may also be founf in the school’s SEND Policy.
+Further information may also be found in the school’s SEND Policy.